nwakaku/filecoin_bmi/README.md

 ## How the project uses IPFS and/or Filecoin and/or decentralized storage services that build on top of either with example links to where in code those technologies are used

-The project uses web3.storage for decentralized storage and retrieval and fleek for hosting.
+The project uses web3.storage for decentralized storage and retrieval

 ### links
 https://github.com/nwakaku/filecoin_bmi/blob/main/src/components/Home.js

-its also hosted in fleek via

 ## Available Scripts